pierriccardo/DIA-project/README.md

 * 30 shows warning logging
 * 40 shows error logging
 Look logging documentation for more details

+# Additional notes
+Some experiments may log warnings, to disable them run the experiment command in this way:

+    python -W ignore main.py -e 5

+# Generate Environment images
+To generate the images for the environment function run the following command:

+    python plotter.py

+Images will appear in the folder /img/environment

 # Folders:
 - experiments: experiments files
 - images: